 - The 36V option gives a great level of power, the head can be tilted for neater finishes around patio and flower beds and overall, they perform excellent when tested over a number of weeks and they never let us down.
 It did all the jobs we needed to get done no problem whatsoever

-Cons for the Black & Decker Cordless String Trimmers:
+Cons - Black & Decker Cordless Trimmers

 - Although the power is fairly steady, it still lacks the level of power you would normally get from a petrol based grass trimmer such as Stihl.